shauryat97/shauryat97.github.io/README.md

 ## Shaurya Tiwari

-You can use the [editor on GitHub](https://github.com/shauryat97/shauryat97.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+Graduate Student , IISc Bangalore - Department Of Computational and Data Science You can use the [editor on GitHub](https://github.com/shauryat97/shauryat97.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.